SureshKuchana/rustprogramming/README.md

 Rust borrows a lot of ideas from other languages & is truly multi-paradigm, meaning you can write mostly functional code or imperative code

+### Memory Safety and Zero-Cost Abstractions

+Rust is a system programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety.
+It is graced with the feature of “memory safety without garbage collection,” an attribute that makes Rust one of a kind.
+“Memory safety” is ensuring that software is not causing any memory leaks or dangling pointers while accessing the system’s memory.
+In Rust, memory safety is accomplished through a system called ownership, with a set of rules that the compiler checks at compile time.
+This ownership system eliminates the need for garbage collection or manual memory management, thus ensuring swift execution of software and a safer memory environment.
+Rust’s memory management features even support concurrent programming, providing options for shared and mutable state access that ensure thread safety while reducing the risk of thread unsafety.

+Zero-cost abstraction is another key concept Rust implements.
+In general, abstractions in programming languages allow code to be written at a high level (like in Python), while being able to run at a low level (like in C).
+However, these abstractions often come with a runtime cost.
+In contrast, Rust aims to provide many useful abstractions, such as iterators and closures, that don’t sacrifice runtime performance.
+This means you can write high-level code in Rust, and the Rust compiler will optimize it to run as fast as manually written low-level code.

 ## Why not Rust?

 Big Language - lots to learn